Client Settings: Native

 Name: The name of your client.
 This information is editable and you will see in the portal, emails, logs, and so on.

-Domain: Your Auth0 account name.
-Note that the domain name is chosen when you create a new Auth0 account and cannot be changed.
-If you need a different one you have to register for a new account by selecting New Account at the top right menu.
+Domain: Your Auth0 tenant name.
+Note that the domain name is chosen when you create a new Auth0 tenant and cannot be changed.
+If you need a different one you have to register for a new tenant by selecting + Create Tenant in the top right menu.